Q: What is your training philosophy?

 Q: Can you help with an aggressive dog?

 A: That depends.

 Sometimes dog lovers accidently “reverse train” our dogs without meaning to.
-Often, there are simple solutions for changing the patterns of behavior.
-By gaining a better understanding of your pup’s aggressive behaviors, the reasons for them, and any contributing factors, you will learn how to train her to be a Social Dog.
+Often, there is a simple solution to change patterns of behavior.
+By gaining a better understanding of your pup’s behaviors, the reasons for them, and any contributing factors, we’ll be able to support positive change.